spectrum-health-systems/Tingen-Transmorger/docs/man/Transmorger-ConfigurationFile.md

 This is the mode that end-users should always use.

 - **Admin**
 This mode is used for rebuilding the Transmorger database, and is *not* intended for end-users.
-You can find more information about this mode [here]().
+You can find more information about this mode.

 ### Standard directories